National Preparedness Month (September 2016)

 Centers for Disease Control and Prevention (CDC)

-Information on myriad emergencies and disasters, with preparedness, response, and planning advice and resources for individuals, businesses, healthcare facilities, states, local communities, and the nation; along with legal information and more.
+Emergency Preparedness and Response page provides information on myriad emergencies and disasters, with preparedness, response, and planning advice and resources for individuals, businesses, healthcare facilities, states, local communities, and the nation; along with legal information and more.

 - Let's Get Ready

 Web tools and resources on emergency assistance.
 Encourages individuals and organizations “to join the National Preparedness Month coalition, and pledge their support to help prepare their families, businesses, and communities for emergencies of all kinds.”
 A partnership with Citizen Corps and the Ad Council.

 - Emergency Medical Services for Children (EMSC) Program: PEDPrepared

 PEDPrepared is a pediatric disaster clearinghouse of resources which targets health providers, emergency and community planners, and families.
 It compiles information from a variety of federal, state, and local government information sources and materials published by national health and disaster related organizations.
 Its primary purpose is to help communities achieve an optimal level of emergency readiness for children who are involved in an environmental, health, or man-made disaster.